crscardellino/crscardellino.github.io/_pages/about.md

 - Recommender Systems (designed one to recommend Magic The Gathering Cards for [TappedOut.net](http://tappedout.net/)).
 - Unsupervised Word Representations (creator and maintainer of the [SBWCE]({{ "/SBWCE" | absolute_url }})).

 I also enjoy the work as a machine learning engineer.
 I like the whole MLOps process, particularly the setup of APIs to run machine learning models with the corresponding configurations and dockerization of the process.
-I work as a TopTal freelancer, mostly doing this kind of project.
+I work as a TopTal freelancer, mostly doing these kind of projects.

 ### Contact
 <a name="#contact"></a>